Nonequilibrium noise as a probe of pair-tunneling transport in the BCS--BEC Crossover: Tunneling current and noise

 The Fano factor $F$ changes from 1 to 2, according to whether the quasiparticle or pair tunneling is dominant and hence, it is a useful probe for the current carrier.
 In particular, the Fano factor $F$ becomes 1 and 2 in the BCS limit ($a^{-1}\rightarrow -\infty$) and BEC limit ($a^{-1}\rightarrow \infty$), respectively.
+Importantly, the deviation of $F$ from 1 indicates a clear evidence of the pair-tunneling process yet to be not well understood in cold atomic systems~\cite{PhysRevA.106.033310}.
+Therefore, the observation of $F$ can be a crucial key for understanding transport phenomena in strongly interacting systems.